illsk1lls/BAG/README.md

 When fullBAG is clicked, the file is converted from BASE64 back to its original state with its original name, and fullBAG exports itself back into emptyBAG.cmd and deletes itself.

-Extra care has been taken to make sure BAG is able to run as a single line of code
+Extra care and unnecessary stress has been endured to ensure BAG is able to run as a single line of code ;P